hisatakeishida/Symb-SHIN/C_Read-based_alignment.md

    sumt;
 end;
 ```
-- Resulting tree was investigated using TVBOT (https://www.chiplot.online/tvbot.html)
+- Resulting tree was investigated using TVBOT (https://www.chiplot.online/tvbot.html) and visualized in Figure 2B

 ## 2. GraftM <a name="graftm"></a>
 - Recovering markers in reads using taxonomic sequence identifier (GraftM)
 - We used GraftM with custom ITS2 HMM profile (input:1327 ITS2 seqs from SymPortal, removed 121 ITS2 seqs as duplicate, continued analysis with 1210 ITS2 seqs)
 - Benchmark is required for accuracy (Beta version available at **[ ITS2_graftm_final.gpkg](ITS2_graftm_final.gpkg)**)
-- Results are visualised as a heatmap Figure 2(B)
+- Results are visualised as a heatmap in Figure 2B

 ```
 # creating GraftM with custom ITS2 HMM profile